UpaniAyanga/profile/README.md

 # profile
-a personal website created to showcase your achievements and to impress your employer.
+a personal website created to showcase your achievements